I prefer the bad performance of a superior pianist to the superior performance of a bad pianist.

 "Hwell, milady, I'lllbees-sobertomorromorning, but youwill still-be-ugly."

-A musician cannot be a skeptic because musical syntax speaks through the emotional force of expectation, and to anticipate and experience resolution he has to suspend disbelief.
+A musician cannot be a skeptic because the musical language speaks through the emotional force of expectation, and to anticipate and experience resolution he has to suspend disbelief of its blazing necessity.

 Wanting and trying to play a piece that is too advanced to master is preposterous!
 It is the futile attempt to harvest before cultivation.
 Before the after: pre - posterous.